 Homemade Walnut Pesto could not be easier to make or more delicious!
-It’s got 6 ingredients, most of which you likely already have on hand, and has a bright flavor you’ll crave all spring and summer long!
+It’s got 6 ingredients, most of which you likely already have on hand, and a bright flavor you’ll crave all spring and summer long!
 Plus, you can make it a few days in advance or freeze for months!

 Not only does fresh pesto taste 100x better than store-bought, but it can be added to so many dishes!
 Serve it over grilled chicken or tossed with salmon, make the infamous TikTok pesto eggs, or use it as a spread on sandwiches.
-No matter how you enjoy it, we think you’ll agree that this Walnut Pesto recipe is on another level!
+No matter how you enjoy it, we think you’ll agree that this toasted Walnut Pesto recipe is on another level!

 While pine nuts are the standard in pesto sauce, we love the flavor that toasted walnuts bring to this recipe.
 If you’re looking for a traditional pesto recipe, check out our basil pesto and arugula pesto recipes!